Do you dare enter a fairy ring? The mythical mushroom portals of the supernatural

 Clitocybe nebularis mushrooms in part of a ring. ( CC BY-SA 3.0 )

-We in modern times may scoff at the traditional superstition of the fairy rings, but scientists still struggle to explain the so-called “fairy circles” occurring in Africa.
+We in modern times may scoff at the traditional superstition of the fairy rings, but until recently scientists were still struggling to explain the so-called “fairy circles” occurring in Africa.
 It is reported that in Namibia in southern Africa, bare, circular spots on the sandy grasslands have been occurring for unknown reasons.
 The circles behave much like the mycelium growths, persisting and then vanishing after decades.
-But scientists have ruled out a similar fungus, and remain stumped as to why these rings have been appearing in the remote, arid landscape.
-Local oral tradition explain them as the work of spirits and nature gods.
+But scientists have ruled out a similar fungus, and until just last year they were stumped as to why these rings have been appearing in the remote, arid landscape.

 The enigmatic rings of Africa can be about 6.5 feet (2 meters) to almost 40 feet (12 meters) in size.
 The circles appear, and then disappear, leaving “ghost circles” behind.
 Credit: Mike and Ann Scott of the Namib Rand Nature Reserve